laravel-ja/ja-docs-5.5/original-en/eloquent-resources.md

 <a name="adding-meta-data"></a>
 ### Adding Meta Data

 Some JSON API standards require the addition of meta data to your resource and resource collections responses.
-This often includes think like `link` to the resource or related resources, or meta data about the resource itself.
+This often includes things like `links` to the resource or related resources, or meta data about the resource itself.
 If you need to return additional meta data about a resource, simply include it in your `toArray` method.
 For example, you might include `link` information when transforming a resource collection:

     /**
      * Transform the resource into an array.